Joshua-Tu/AREMEDIA-TECHNICAL-TEST/README.md

 - Refine error handling in the functions to log all the error types instead of a general error.
 - Add some code to deal with empty sample input case
 - Add type checks for the request and response for the third party api (if third party api documentation has type dependencies file)

+# Just in case, please create a generated_files folder under the root directory to see the generated csv files when running the app